 The answer to this question is both.

 On a physical level, alcohol is a depressant and so when you drink it, your brain will start to slow down.
 This can make you feel more relaxed and less anxious and help you relieve stress.
 However, as your body becomes used to alcohol, it will start to build up a tolerance.
 This means that you will need to drink more and more alcohol in order to achieve the same effects.

 As your alcohol addiction progresses, you will also start to experience withdrawal symptoms when you try to stop drinking or cut back on your alcohol consumption.
 This is called dependence and it traps you in a cycle of alcohol abuse until you are completely addicted.

 On a mental level, addiction can be both a symptom and cause of an underlying mental health condition as well as a condition itself.
-Alcohol addiction causes changes in the way that your brain functions and this can lead to compulsive behaviours, cravings and an inability to control your drinking.
+It causes changes in the way that your brain functions and this can lead to compulsive behaviours, cravings and an inability to control your drinking.

 The effects of alcohol addiction on health and life

-The physical and mental effects of alcohol addiction can be extremely damaging both in the short and long term.
-In the short term, you may experience:
+The physical and mental effects of alcohol addiction can be extremely damaging both in the short and long term:

 - Memory loss